-take turns competing against each other as outlined below.
+Setup: Make 3-man teams.
+If you have an uneven number, one or two teams may have an extra player that subs in and out.
+These teams take turns competing against each other.
 Only two teams will be on the floor at a given time, offense and defense.
-Split the teams up fairly (no "stacked" teams), and have at least one guard and one post player on each team.
+Split the teams up fairly (no "stacked" teams), with at least one guard and one post player on each team.

-The Drill: Play half-court, man-to-man defense at all times.
+The Drill: Play half-court, man-to-man defense.
 Coaches referee.
 Points are scored only by the defense.
-The defense gets one point whenever they stop the offense and get possession either by a defensive rebound, a steal, a forced turn-over, forced bad pass, etc. The idea is for the defensive team to stay on the floor as long as they can, because it's the only way you can accumulate points.
+The defense gets one point whenever they stop the offense and gain possession by a defensive rebound, a steal, a forced turn-over, forced bad pass, etc. The idea is for the defensive team to stay on the floor as long as they can, because it's the only way you can score points.

 No points are awarded for baskets made.
 However, if the offense scores, then the defensive team must leave the floor and the offense now becomes the defense (enabling them a chance to accumulate points), and a new team comes out on offense.
-Also, if the offense commits a turnover, or fails to score, they must leave the court and a new team comes out on offense.
-So there is always a penalty for failure... the team who fails (whether offense or defense) must leave the floor.
+If the offense commits a turnover, or fails to score, they leave the court and a new team comes out on offense.
+So there is always a penalty for failure - the team who fails (whether offense or defense) must leave the floor.

 If the defense commits a foul, this also results in them being kicked off the court and the offense now becomes the defense and a new team comes out on offense.

-This drill will help pick up your intensity, and the players
+This drill will help pick up your intensity, and players usually like this "game".